 Current Position:

 Recently there has been a lot of media coverage on the use of weight loss injections (Mounjaro, Ozempic, Wegovy).
-We currently provide these medications for eligible type 2 diabetes patients who are struggling with clinical obesity under diabetes optimisation plans or for patients who have a Body Mass Index (BMI) over 35 AND at least one obesity-related health problem, like Type 2 diabetes, high blood pressure, or heart disease.
+We currently provide these medications for eligible type 2 diabetes patients who are struggling with clinical obesity under diabetes optimisation plans or for patients who have a Body Mass Index (BMI) over 40 AND at least four obesity-related health problem, like Type 2 diabetes, high blood pressure, or heart disease.

 What is Mounjaro?